Lide-Dev/LideArsipan/README.md

 # Lide-Arsipan
-Development Arsipan application with CI Framework
+Development Arsipan application with CI Framework for kelurahan depok.